AnnZhouCcc/DRing/src/emp/datacentre/README.md

 `suddiscover.sh` has more inputs and parameter parsing than the original `discover.sh`.
 The additions correspond to the new experiments.
 In `suddiscover.sh`, output directory name `dir` is also different.

 ## decay
-The experiment wants to see whether using weighted historical TMs to compute path weights could help with cluster traffic performance.
+The decay experiment wants to see whether using weighted historical TMs to compute path weights could help with cluster traffic performance.

 How to invoke:
 ```
 Set L5 traffixmatrix=clusterc
 Set L16 trafficfilename=c
+Set L11 stime accordingly
 ./suddiscover.sh rrg 32disjoint lppbr-delay-1800-1800-decay1 barriernocrossover (searchstart) (searchend) 1800 1800 5400 1
 ```
 - the first 1800 refers to `solveinterval`